OrionRandD/dotfiles/Readme.md

 ssh-keygen -t rsa -b 4096 -C $email-address

-Copies the contents of the id_rsa.pub file to your clipboard
+Copy the contents of the id_rsa.pub file to your clipboard

 xclip -sel clip < ~/.ssh/id_rsa.pub